Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

           carto.carto.h3_fromgeogpoint(st_centroid(SEGMENT), 9) AS h3_center
    FROM roads,
         LATERAL flatten(ARRAY_GENERATE_RANGE(1, st_npoints(geom))))
--- Next table build the H3 cells covering the roads
+# Next table build the H3 cells covering the roads
--- For each line segment we find a corresponding H3 cell and then agggerate by road id and H3 -- At this point we switched from segments to H3 cells covering the roads.
+# For each line segment we find a corresponding H3 cell and then agggerate by road id and H3
--- Visualize this in CARTO
+# At this point we switched from segments to H3 cells covering the roads.
 SELECT road_id,
        h3_center AS h3,
        any_value(geom) AS road_geometry